 Various factors are accountable for recurrent miscarriage.
 Find out the top 14 reasons that could bring about this traumatizing issue:

 A thorough clinical examination is done to find out the underlying cause.
 After that,

 Sometimes, the tests do not yield any results.
 If the miscarriages cannot be explained, chances are that you will get through your pregnancy the next time.

-Treatment depends upon identification of the cause but unfortunately there is no actual treatment for unexplained recurrent pregnancies.
+Treatment depends upon the identification of the cause, but unfortunately, there is no actual treatment for unexplained recurrent pregnancies.

-In patients having antiphospholipids syndrome (APS), heparin administration can increase birth rate up to 70 percent.
-According to some experts the administration of metformin in pregnancy can lower the risk of abortion especially in patients having polycystic ovarian syndrome
+In patients having antiphospholipid syndrome (APS), heparin administration can increase the birth rate by up to 70 percent.
+According to some experts, the administration of metformin in pregnancy can lower the risk of abortion, especially in patients having a polycystic ovarian syndrome

 McDonald stitches or cervical cerclage (procedure in which stitches are used to close the cervix during pregnancy to help prevent pregnancy loss or premature birth) is done for cervical incompetence patients.
-The cerclage however poses a potential threat of inducing uterine contractions.
-The process is beneficial to women having cervix less than 25 mm
+The cerclage, however, poses a potential threat of inducing uterine contractions.
+The process is beneficial to women with having cervix less than 25 mm

 Unexplained miscarriages do carry a good chance of having a successful pregnancy in the future.
 Though your pregnancy will be very closely monitored, yet it will be this close care that will boost your chances of having a healthy baby.
 Some causes of recurrent miscarriage are treatable, your gynecologist is the best person to answer you.